Serving Litchfield County since 2009

 Can I install more modules and sell the electricity back to Eversource?

 Eversource does not permit homeowners to install solar PV systems that generate substantially more than the property's historical electrical usage.
 It’s true that when the system is producing more electricity than your home is consuming, the excess will be available to the grid for credit at full retail rates.
-However, if you have made more electricity than you used on an annual basis, Eversource will pay their generation rate (about 63%) for that extra power produced.
+However, if you have made more electricity than you used on an annual basis, Eversource will only pay a much reduced rate for the extra power produced.
 Therefore, a PV system is ideally sized to match a home’s average annual usage.

 Are there other benefits?